 The construction manager’s services during the construction phase will include on-site project management, oversee quality control, monitor the contractor’s safety program, ensure contractors perform per specifications, coordinate permits, technical inspections and testing and monitor RFIs and submittals to ensure they are on track.
 From administering construction contracts and managing the budget and schedule to certifying contractor progress payments and approving payment requests, his vigilance during construction phase services is essential to keep the project on track.As noted above, some project management methodologies include a separate phase called Project Monitoring and Control.
-Your construction manager will include monitoring of scope, budget and schedule, along with other contract, insurance and risk management controls in this construction phase.
+Your construction manager will include monitoring of scope, budget (using budgeting techniques for project management) and schedule, along with other contract, insurance and risk management controls in this construction phase.

 4. Close-Out Phase